dbgbench/dbgbench.github.io/artifact/README.md

 the necessary computational infrastructure.
 Specifically, the following steps should be carried out in order to replicate the study environment:

-1. [Install the docker virtual infrastructure] (https://dbgbench.github.io/docker/).
-This docker includes all the necessary source code as well as tests to manifest the investigated bugs.
+1. <a href="https://dbgbench.github.io/docker/">Install the docker virtual infrastructure</a>.
+This docker
+includes all the necessary source code as well as tests to manifest the investigated bugs.
 It can be shared with the study participant.

 2. [Download tutorial materials] (https://drive.google.com/open?id=0Bx6dkN27OssKVWJYZGdXcWdWQ0U) that
 include slides and videos to provide details about the study to participants.